dhdb19/m3400_elites/paper/3_theory.typ

 Later in this section I will argue why escalation of commitment and sunk cost will not be used interchangeably in this paper.

 Staying the course in the face of negative outcomes conceivably conceptually extends to many kinds of decisions situations, e.g. interpersonal relationships #pre_cite(<rego-2016>, prefix: "see e.g.", supplement: none)@olivola-2018.
-However, as mentioned before

-in all the, otherwise quite disparate, strands of research on the phenomenon, i.e. economics, psychology, and organizational behavior,

-a negative outcome is most often conceptualized as some form of _cost_ and the entire decision making environment as an _investment decision_ #pre_cite(<sleesman-2012>, prefix: "see", supplement: none), i.e. "situations in which resources are allocated to one decisional alternative over others" @staw-1976[p.
+However, as mentioned before, in all the, otherwise quite disparate, strands of research on the phenomenon, i.e. economics, psychology, and organizational behavior, a negative outcome is most often conceptualized as some form of suboptimal return on investment and the entire decision making environment as an _investment decision_ #pre_cite(<sleesman-2012>, prefix: "see", supplement: none), i.e. "situations in which resources are allocated to one decisional alternative over others" @staw-1976[p.
 28].
+As stated above, for the purpose of this paper, even though politicians are not investors, it will be efficient to frame politicians' decision making in terms of allocating public funds, or investing as defined above.
-While this paper is motivated by some of the limitations of previous approaches in explaining elected politicians' decisions making -- that specifically relate to economic theories of decision making and how how investment and returns on that investment are conceptualized -- framing politicians' decision making environment in economic terms, specifically as an investment decision, is an efficient starting point.
+// While this paper is motivated by some of the limitations of previous approaches in explaining elected politicians' decisions making -- that specifically relate to economic theories of decision making and how how investment and returns on that investment are conceptualized -- framing politicians' decision making environment in economic terms, specifically as an investment decision, is an efficient starting point.
 Moreover, since politicians, like managers, investors, etc., often allocate funds for projects whose outcomes are not fully certain and foreseeable at time of investment, e.g. whether a large construction project will be completed in-time and in-budget, or whether a pension reform will be able ensure an adequate standard of living to retirees in ten years time, it will be efficient in general to look towards the well-developed canon of economic theories of decision making for a baseline of decision making _under conditions of uncertainty_, which much of the existing research, both economic and psychological, also in some way references.

 It should be noted, due to its apparent violation of expectations derived from basic, classical economic theories of decision making, escalation of commitment has been referred to as "irrational" economic behavior by some researchers of the phenomenon @astebro-2007[p.
 254]@northcraft-1986[p.
 349], again others refer only specifically to sunk cost effects as irrational #cite(<garland-1991>, form: "normal", supplement: none)#cite(<schmidt-2002>, form: "normal", supplement: none)@arkes-1985, both implying that economic theory alone cannot address the phenomenon.